yoramit/images/readme xilinx install.txt

 Is xilinx DTB create only in linux env or at windows too http://www.wiki.xilinx.com/Fetch+Sources < On linux env or also with Windows SDK>
-info@rsa.org.il address "traffic authority public connection"
+info@rsa.org.il address "national traffic safety authority - public connection - Public Inquiries"